Blisse/BC3Launcher/README.markdown

 <h2> About </h2>

-If you have any concerns or improvements, please e-mail v6lai@uwaterloo.ca and I'll get back to you.
+If you have any concerns or improvements to suggest, please e-mail <a href="mailto:lai.victor.vl@gmail.com">lai.victor.vl@gmail.com</a> and I'll get back to you.
 Thanks.